5 minutes with Simone Passeri

 What recommendations do you have for clients who may be thinking about or actively looking for professional help?

-As I mentioned above, only the title of Physiotherapist is protected by law in the UK, meaning unfortunately that only people who have completed appropriate training programmes can call themselves Physiotherapists but that anyone could say they are a Sports Therapist or such like.
+Clients should remember that only the title of Physiotherapist is protected by law in the UK, meaning that only people who have completed appropriate training programmes can call themselves Physiotherapists.
+However, this isn’t the case for Sports Therapists, Sports Massage Therapists or such like.
 As a result, make sure your professional is registered – HCPC for physios and Society of Sports Therapists (SST) for Sports Therapists, and BASRaT for Sports Rehabilitators.
 If someone isn’t registered with any of these then it’s unlikely that they’ve completed a comprehensive course of study, if any at all.
-If you’re not sure if you need treatment or not then contact a professional, give them a few details if you feel comfortable and see what they say.
+If you’re not sure if you need treatment, then contact a professional, give them a few details if you feel comfortable and see what they say.
 Don’t be afraid to shop around before you choose.